smbirch/smbirch/README.md

 Hi!
-I'm Spencer Birch, welcome to my GitHub page.
+I'm Spencer, welcome to my GitHub page.
 I work in IT and mess around with code on the side.
 Feel free to take a look!